Philadelphia Police Department: George Fencl Award

-The George Fencl Award, named in honor of Philadelphia Police Officer George Fencl, is given by the Daily News to a Philadelphia Police Officer who exemplifies compassion, fairness, and civic commitment.
+The George Fencl Award, named in honor of Philadelphia Police Chief Inspector George Fencl, is given by the Daily News to a Philadelphia Police Officer who exemplifies compassion, fairness, and civic commitment.
 The award was first given in 1986.

 Officers who died on duty

 Over 260 Philadelphia Police Department officers have died on duty.
 In 1996, Lauretha Vaird became the first female PPD officer to be killed in the line of duty from gunfire.